rafaelaraujolima/financialchatroom/README.md

 }
 ```

-Replace the values of DATABASE_USERNAME and YOUR_PASSWORD with your own values.
-The YOUR_PASSWORD is the same as the one used in the MySQL installation command.
+Replace the values of `DATABASE_USERNAME` and `YOUR_PASSWORD` with your own values.
+The `YOUR_PASSWORD` is the same as the one used in the MySQL installation command.

 Run the migrations to create and structure the database.
-Inside the project folder financialchatroom\FinancialChatRoomApp, execute the following commands.
+Inside the project folder `financialchatroom\FinancialChatRoomApp`, execute the following commands.

 ```bash
 # install entity framework executable